Workers’ Comp Insurance FL

 Be vigilant about claims to reduce your Experience Modification Rate (Ex-Mod).
 Remember that your Ex-Mod is compared to similar businesses.

-How does workers’ comp work in FL?
+How does workers’ comp work in Florida?

 While workers’ comp rates vary from state to state, as well as from industry to industry and even business to business, the process is similar overall.